 What is the TCA’s official communication channel with students and parents/ guardian?

 Answer: Email is the school’s official communication channel.
 Students and parents/guardian must provide the school with a valid email address to make sure that they can receive school emails.
 The school sends all important information by email.
 Students and parents/guardians are responsible for checking their emails daily.

-- What is the difference between a Regular Program and the Top University Green Path program?
+What is the difference between a Regular Program and the University Green Path program?

-- The Top University Green Path Program will ensure acceptance by one of the Top 10 universities.
+- The University Green Path Program benefits students who hope to attend one of the Top 10 universities.